🔥 We have built a vllm website to help you get started with vllm. Please visit vllm.ai to learn more.

 OpenAI-compatible API server

-Support NVIDIA GPUs, AMD CPUs and GPUs, Intel CPUs and GPUs, PowerPC CPUs, TPU, and AWS Neuron.
+Support for NVIDIA GPUs, AMD CPUs and GPUs, Intel CPUs and GPUs, PowerPC CPUs, Arm CPUs, and TPU.
+Additionally, support for diverse hardware plugins such as Intel Gaudi, IBM Spyre and Huawei Ascend.

 Prefix caching support